Purchasing Guide: Slow Speed Handpiece

 Purchasing Guide Slow Speed Handpiece

-Slow speed handpieces typically operate between 5,000 to 40,000 RPM, while high speeds run over 300,000 RPM.
-Their reduced speeds allow for greater control and higher torque during intricate procedures like caries removal, cavity preparation, polishing, trimming, and endodontic/implant work.
+Slow speed handpieces typically operate between 5,000 to 40,000 RPM, while high-speed handpieces can exceed 300,000 RPM.
+The reduced speeds of slow speed handpieces allow for greater control and higher torque during intricate procedures such as:

 • Caries removal